kemy328/geolocation/README.md

            - if you don't already have a gpg key, follow this link to create one https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/

-           - create a .sops.yaml file (see example below)
+           - create a .sops.yaml file

-            ```bash
+             ```
              ---
                 creation_rules:
-                    - path_regex: path/to/existing/ # The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
+                    - path_regex: path/to/existing/            ###COMMENT: The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
 So basically matching the path starting from the `.sops.yaml` it belongs to.

                       pgp: 'F4C60A55C2D8020CE371FF49AE3E43AE1A92015C' # (this is the key id)
                       encrypted_regex: '^(data|stringData)$'